Dagger linear logic for categorical quantum mechanics: Frobenius functors and daggers

 \begin{proof} Note that if we can establish {\bf [nat.1](a)} or {\bf (b)} then we can prove that $\alpha_\ox\alpha_\oa =1$ and, as $\alpha_\ox$ is an isomorphism it follows that $\alpha_\oa\alpha_\ox =1$.
-Thus, it suffices to show that {\bf [nat.1](a)} holds for this we have:
+Thus, it suffices to show that {\bf [nat.1](a)} holds: